The Interrupt Dynamic: Interruption Derails Focus and Reading

 The data suggests that the time it takes to process the information needed to successfully comprehend text when reading is greater than that required for recognition of text.
 Any interference (e.g., an interruption) that occurs during the comprehension process may disrupt reading comprehension.
 This evidence supports the need for transient activation of information in working memory for successful text comprehension and does not support LT-WM theory.
 (LT = long term memory; WM = working memory.]

 “The Effects of Interruptions on Task Performance, Annoyance, and Anxiety in the User Interface.”
 Brian P. Bailey, Joseph A. Konstan, and John V. Carlis

 For decades, I have given talks about the gifts of dyslexia and the negatives associated with dyslexia.
-However, for the most part, parents and teachers still remain on the outside looking in… trying to understand what is going on with their loved one or students.
-Then in 2011, this concept evolved helping coaches, tutors, parents and teachers to identify with what it feels like to be dyslexic and not want to read.
+However, for the most part, parents and teachers remain on the outside looking in, trying to understand what is going on with their loved ones or students.
+Then in 2011, this concept of the Interrupt Dynamic evolved while helping coaches, tutors, parents, and teachers to identify with what it feels like to be dyslexic and not want to read.

 By Bill Allen, Founder of Magical I Am, Inc.